sthagen/python-flare-floss/doc/usage.md

 ### Verbose and debug modes (`-v`/`-d`)

-If FLOSS seems to encounter any issues, try re-running it in the verbose (`-v` or `--verbose`) or debug (`-d` or `--debug`) modes.
+If FLOSS seems to encounter any issues, try re-running the program in the verbose (`-v` or `--verbose`) or debug (`-d` or `--debug`) modes.
 In these modes, FLOSS prints status and debugging output to the standard error stream.
-This provides additional context if FLOSS encounters an exception, or appears to be running slowly.
+This provides additional context if FLOSS encounters an exception or appears to be running slowly.
-The verbose mode enables a moderate amount of logging output, while the debug mode enables a high amount of logging output.
+The verbose mode enables a moderate amount of logging output, while the debug mode enables a large amount of logging output.

      floss.exe -v malware.bin